Eric Haase Preview, Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.72 team ERA that ranks first across all league pitching staffs.
+- The Blue Jays' 3.71 team ERA ranks second across all league pitching staffs.

-- Ryu (2-1) gets the starting nod for the Blue Jays in his fifth start of the season.
-He has a 1.89 ERA in 19 2/3 innings pitched, with 15 strikeouts.
+- Kikuchi tries for his 10th victory when he gets the start for the Blue Jays, his 26th of the season.
+He is 9-4 with a 3.52 ERA and 138 strikeouts in 133 2/3 innings pitched.

-- In his last appearance on Sunday against the Cincinnati Reds, the lefty threw five innings, allowing no earned runs while surrendering four hits.
+- In his last appearance on Tuesday, the lefty threw 4 2/3 innings against the Baltimore Orioles, allowing three earned runs while surrendering seven hits.

-- The 36-year-old has put up an ERA of 1.89, with 7.1 strikeouts per nine innings, in four games this season.
-Opponents are batting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.